Male prostitution: In the United States

 While male sex workers were combating police enforcement of sodomy laws, particularly more so in the 1970s, they attempted to fight for their rights through the judicial system.
 Male prostitutes faced an ongoing battle with legislatures attempting to pass laws that criminalized male prostitution.
 However, most of the anti-prostitution laws were more heavily enforced on female prostitutes rather than male.
 It was not until 1996 in Romer v.
 Evans that the court stated that moral disapproval of male prostitution was not enough to constitute a statute.

-During the early decades of the HIV/AIDS epidemic, there was an increase in regulation among sex workers, who were seen as a high transmitters of the virus and thus a threat to public health.
+During the early decades of the HIV/AIDS epidemic, there was an increase in regulation among sex workers, who were seen as high transmitters of the virus and thus a threat to public health.
 In effect, the Prostitution Act of 1992 and Sex Work Act of 1994 prohibited people from engaging in sex work if there was a reasonable belief that they may have or transmit any sexually transmitted disease.
 Laws such as the Prostitution Act of 2000 prohibited the solicitation of sexual services in public places.

 The World Health Organization has called for "international decriminalization of sex work to improve the well-being of sex workers." arguing that criminalization reinforces stereotypes of deviance, disease, and delinquency, and prohibits such improvements.
 The WHO also recommends the establishment of anti-discrimination laws for the protection of sex worker rights.
 To sex workers directly, they suggested voluntary testing, consistent and correct contraceptive usage, and anti-retroviral therapy for HIV-positive workers as good practice.